Staff Senate Bylaws

 - The Board shall consist of the four officers and one elected Senator from each EEO classification in the Texas Tech University's Affirmative Action Plan.
 Five members of the Board may hold special meetings at any time on the call of the President or on demand, in writing, to the Secretary.
 Board meetings shall be open to any member of the Senate.

 - Each Staff Senate EEO classification representative may have one alternate who can attend meetings when the representative is unable to attend and become the representative in the event of a vacancy.
 The alternate must be a current senator within the same EEO classification and has full voting rights in Staff Senate Executive meetings only when their EEO representative is absent.
-Alternates are only requried to attend Staff Senate Executive meetings when their representative is absent.
-EEO classification aternates will be elected according to the same process used for EEO classification representatives in accordance with Article IV.
+Alternates are only required to attend Staff Senate Executive meetings when their representative is absent.
+EEO classification alternates will be elected according to the same process used for EEO classification representatives in accordance with Article IV.
 B of the Bylaws.

 - The Board shall have general supervision and control of all activities of the Senate and votes on confirmation of Senate presidential appointments.
 It shall oversee general operation of the Senate and receive reports for review and action.
 Six members of the Board shall constitute a quorum with a simple majority of the EEO classifications recognized by the senate being represented.
 The officers' classifications may be counted to make up the quorum.
 In the case of a tie, the President shall have the deciding vote.
 Proxy vote may not be assigned.